 Mai said she is grateful to still be surrounded by other Chinese families, and for how accepting her non-Asian neighbors have been of her family.
 In Quincy, Mai’s son, 15, receives the personalized care he needs for his ADHD in school.
 Alongside other Asian parents, Mai is also pushing to introduce Chinese-language interpreters into the school district to facilitate better interactions between families and faculty.

 “The way they treat me here, I don’t feel different,” she said.
 “In Boston, I was not involved in the community or the school district, but here they really want me to be involved.
 I feel like I am a part of them.”

 Correction: An earlier version of this story misstated the Asian populations of Lexington and Hopkinton.

 Ivy Scott can be reached at email@example.com.
 Follow her on Twitter @itsivyscott.
-Tonya Alanez can be reached at firstname.lastname@example.org or 617-929-1579.
+Tonya Alanez can be reached at firstname.lastname@example.org.
 Follow her on Twitter @talanez.
 Daigo Fujiwara can be reached at email@example.com.
 Follow him on Twitter @DaigoFuji.